• Skip to main content

 Turning up the heat with spice and smoke

-Smoke flavours are also enjoying significant growth, particularly in Africa and Asi, where barbecue or grilled meat is part of the culinary culture.
+Smoke flavours are also enjoying significant growth, particularly in Africa and Asia, where barbecue or grilled meat is part of the culinary culture.
 Staples like South Africa’s chicken dust, chinginga (West African kebab), and mishkaki (East African beef skewers) remain crowd favourites in Africa.
-As demand for smoky flavours grow, brands can turn to well-loved African spice blends and chilli-based sauces, like smoky suya spices and peri-peri chilli, to add heat, depth, and complexity to dishes.
+As demand for smoky flavours grows, brands can turn to well-loved African spice blends and chilli-based sauces, like smoky suya spices and peri-peri chilli, to add heat, depth, and complexity to dishes.
 In meat and snacks, cayenne pepper and cameroon pepper are also gaining popularity.

 Elsewhere in APMEA, sweet combinations like honey barbecue, sweet smoke, and maple barbecue are showing up, while traditional preparations like Indian tandoori, Brazilian and Hawaiian barbecue are influencing global menus.
 Meanwhile, in other parts of the world, Asian flavours are going strong: Sichuan spices are turning up in condiments in Europe, and Korean barbecue is making waves in ready-meal options in North America.